Snepsts/DataCommsChatServer/readme.md

 		* i.e. DataCommsChatServer.exe 20003
 * Now you'll want to launch the client with the same port/application number as the server.
-* After you launch the client, you're good to receive messages!!!
+* After you launch the client, you're good to send and receive messages!!!
+* You can exit by either receiving an "exit" from the client or simply sending an "exit" yourself.
-* You can exit by having the client exit and responding to the prompt with "yes".
+	* To turn the server off, after the disconnect between server and client is completed, just respond to the prompt with "yes".
-* A server log is written in C:\Public\Users\EchoServerLog.txt
+* A chat log is written in C:\Public\Users\ChatServerLog.txt